jonathanhefner/garden_variety/README.md

-If you are using the [talent_scout] gem, the default implementation of `find_collection` will automatically instantiate your model search class -- no override required.
+If you are using the [talent_scout] gem, the default implementation of `find_collection` will automatically instantiate your model search class -- no custom code required.
 For example, if a `PostSearch` class is defined, `PostsController#find_collection` will be equivalent to:

 ```ruby